 Because Lulu has a background in musical theatre, she alternates between that and music.
-Among other shows, she was a performer in the Smithsonian’s American Songbook Program, and ensemble member in Studio Theatre’s adaptation of Passing Strange.
+Among other shows, she was a performer in the Smithsonian’s American Songbook Program and an ensemble member in Studio Theatre’s adaptation of Passing Strange.
 She was also a featured ensemble member in the acclaimed hippie love-rock musical HAIR, both the first National tour and Broadway.
-Her off-broadway credits include: Natasha, Pierre, and the Great Comet of 1812, the acclaimed Porn musical Pretty Filthy, and acclaimed folk-opera Hadestown.
+Her off-broadway credits include Natasha, Pierre, and the Great Comet of 1812, the acclaimed porn musical Pretty Filthy, and the acclaimed folk-opera Hadestown.
 Lulu portrayed the character of Brenda in Capital Repertory’s production of Smokey Joe’s Cafe in Albany.
-Lulu was most recently in Broadway production of Natasha, Pierre, and the Great Comet of 1812, and the off-Broadway productions of This Ain't No Disco and Wild Goose Dreams.
+Lulu was most recently in the Broadway production of Natasha, Pierre, and the Great Comet of 1812, and the off-Broadway productions of This Ain't No Disco and Wild Goose Dreams.

 Conceived and recorded over a period of five years in LA’s Frogtown neighborhood, THE FOOD was originally intended to be a country album.
 “I started the record with this one shitkicker of a song that kept getting pushed back by the next one I’d write,” says Hatfield.
 “Eventually, nothing started making sense until I surrendered to my true motivations,” which, along with the usual components of fear and loathing, was “anything that felt significantly deranged enough compared to the last record.
 The result is a genre-destroying, technicolor achievement fueled by undeniable grooves and alternative-universe pop songwriting.